Uncategorized

 2. Educate.
 Ask for your parent’s advice about a few financial decisions that you need to make, everyday things like whether an appliance contract is worth the money or not.
 Introduce your own knowledge about rip-off scams a bit at a time as part of general conversation.
 It’s a fast-paced and changing world – your parent’s will be interested to learn about fishing, cold calling or cash-point scams if you can give them tips on how to avoid them.

 3. Delay.
 I asked my parents not to make any big purchases without letting me do some online research first – to see if I could find a better deal for them.
-This took the heat off any purchase and allowed us to have a discussion about the merits of the various retailers first.
+This took the heat off any purchase.

 4. Empower.
 Scam salesmen love a deadline – pay now, sign now.
 Make sure that your parents avoid anything which requires immediate decision making.
 Put on the spot it can be hard to get rid of a persistent salesman, I’ve even heard of them offering to drive the victim to the cashpoint!
 Give them a few scripted lines to use which will put the conmen off – such as ‘I will need to run that by my daughter first’ or ‘I am not in control of my money, my son is’.
 Lying doesn’t come easy to everyone so give them permission and the tools to do it.